i-on-project/core/docs/full-text-search/how-to.md

 | 2 | WAD | Web App Development |
 | 3 | DM | Discrete Mathematics |

-If we wanted to search for courses with `Spring MVC` in the About column the query we would need to make is:
+If we wanted to search for courses with `Software` and `Development` in the Name column the queries we would need to make are:

 ```sql
 SELECT * FROM dbo.course WHERE to_tsvector(course.name) @@ plainto_tsquery('Software');